tadashi-aikawa/shukuchi/README.md

 - Open link in new tab
 - Open link in new tab group
 - Open link in new window
+- Move to next link
+- Move to previous link

 ## 📱 Mobile support